barroit/barroit/Documentation/index.rst

 tailored for barroit's environment and totally useless for you.
 To make this repo suit your needs, you'll likely have to do a lot of work.

-Table below lists available features of the core.
+Here's a list of available features of the core:

 .. toctree::
    :maxdepth: 1

-   sysinit/index
+   The libkit <libkit/index>

-   libkit/index
+   System Bootstrap <sysinit/index>

-   dev-tools/index
+   Development Tools <dev-tools/index>

-   misc/index
+   Miscellaneous Guides <misc/index>